 The Ancient Gods and Goddesses occupied the most significant role, due to their role in uncovering the unknown truths of the world.
 Each of them had a distinctive role, guiding the Egyptian people to be the ruling civilization of the entire ancient world.
 Ancient Egyptian people believed in a wide variety of Gods and Goddesses.
 Let’s represent the 7 highly influencing Egyptian Gods and Goddesses.

-Ra is remarked in the Egyptian historical writings as one of the most prominent Gods.
+Ra, he is remarked in the Egyptian historical writings as one of the most prominent Gods.
 He was the God of the Sun.
-Ra was depicted on the temples’ walls as a man with a hawk head and headdress with a sun disk.
-Eventually, Ra accompanied by Amun God, together became Amun-Ra God.
-Then, Amun-Ra God became the dominant God in the Old Egyptian Kingdom.
+Ra was depicted on the Temples’ walls as a man with a hawk head and headdress with a sun disk.
+Eventually, Ra accompanied by Amun God, they together became Amun-Ra God.
+Then, Amun-Ra God became the dominate God in the Old Egyptian Kingdom.
 He was the King of all gods and the ruler of the Great Ennead, due to his power, gathering the hidden force of the wind and the majesty of the Sun.

 Anubis, the god of the dead and the underworld.
 He was depicted as a Jackal-Headed God.
 He was the Son of Seth God and Nephthys Goddess.
 Anubis is known in history as “The Protector of the Dead”.
 He was closely associated with mummifications and graves.
 He is seen in the ancient Egyptian paintings on the walls of temples and tombs as the guidance of the dead souls to the afterlife.